Evaluation

 How Sampling Integrates

-In evaluate_embeddings(), sampling runs before any metrics:
+In evaluate(), post-fit sampling runs before any metrics:

-if sampling_cfg is not None:
+if sampling is not None:

 Shared Cache